 Sea level change

 Sea level is closely related to climate because the main factors that cause sea level changes are driven by climate change and variability45.
 Based on sites with good-quality tide gauge records, the global mean SLR was estimated as 1.9±0.4 mm yr-1 since 196146.
 Satellite altimetry observations beginning with the TOPEX/Poseidon satellite mission indicate an accelerated SLR since the end of the 20th century, with a global mean SLR around 3.2±0.8 mm yr-1 in 1992-201047.
 Satellite altimetry observations have also been combined with in situ measurements to form long-term time series.
 The added spatial details reveal strong regional SLR variations (Fig.3).
-The western Pacific showed the highest SLR, 12 mm yr-1, while slower than the global average SLR and even slightly negative trend were observed in the eastern Pacific45.
+The western Pacific showed the highest SLR, 12 mm yr-1, while the eastern Pacific had a slower than the global average SLR and even slightly negative trend 45.
 The prevalence of mesoscale eddies (radius around 100 km or smaller) in oceans has also been picked up by satellite altimetry observations.
-This finding has profoundly changed our understanding of the ocean circulation48.
+This finding has profoundly changed our understanding of the relationship between SLR and ocean circulations48.

-The significant acceleration of SLR in the satellite altimetry era has called for explanation of its causes.
-A spurious trend resulting from biases in satellite data has been ruled out by verifying altimetry observations with tide gauge data and efforts to close the sea-level budget.
+Verification of altimetry observations against tide gauge data has ruled out the possibility of a spurious trend resulting from biases in satellite data.
 Tide gauge calibrations did not show any drift trend in the combined 18-year satellite altimetry data47.
 The global mean SLR estimated from tide gauge records alone was 2.8±0.8 for the period of 1993-2009, not significantly different from values estimated from satellite altimetry46.

-SLR contains steric change and mass change components.
+The significant acceleration of SLR in the satellite altimetry era has called for explanation of its causes.
+SLR contains steric change, due to alterations of total heat content and salinity, and mass change components.
 Therefore in studies of sea-level budget the total SLR measured from satellite altimeters should be equal to the sum of the SLR equivalent of mass changes observed by GRACE and the steric sea level change measured by the in situ network of sensors such as the Argo system.
 Initial results show a general agreement in regions where all three observation systems are working.
 The sea-level budget could not, however, be fully closed with existing data sets.
-Systematic errors in each observation system must be addressed and longer observation periods are needed to fully close the budget47.

-Though considerable progress has been made in observing sea level change, accurate estimates of the trend of global mean SLR are still challenging.
-A longer period of observation is needed to distinguish the inter-annual and decadal variability from the long-term trend in the sea level records.
+Systematic errors in each observation system must be addressed and longer observation periods are needed to fully close the budget47 and to distinguish the inter-annual and decadal variability from the climate trend in the sea level records.
 Satellite altimetry products of mean sea level for regions outside of the 66oN-66oS zone are not readily available49.
 A recent effort to use multi-satellite altimetry data covering the ice-free ocean to generate weekly gridded sea level data for regions between 66oN to 82oN has offered a partial solution50.

 Solar radiation

-Space observation of the sun’s luminosity, measured in total solar irradiance (TSI), started in 1978 by using active cavity electrical substitution radiometers.
-Tracking changes in TSI can help to answer the question whether natural variations of solar radiation contribute significantly to recent climate change.
+Tracking changes in the Sun’s luminosity, measured in total solar irradiance (TSI) is important to answer whether natural variations of solar radiation contribute significantly to recent climate change.
+Space observation of TSI started in 1978 by using active cavity electrical substitution radiometers.
 Climate model simulations predict that the variation of TSI has little influence on global warming since 188051.
 However, a study found that the sun might contribute to 25-35% of the 1980-2000 global warming using two alternative satellite TSI composites52.
 A nearly negligible influence was found in a later study using the same data and limitations of the methodology used by the former was suggested to be the source of overestimation53.